 Bearing walls are laterally supported and braced by the rest of the structure, and are mostly subjected to downward dead and live loads.
 In an interior bearing wall it’s unlikely that these loads are perfectly balanced at each side of the wall, therefore an eccentricity is usually considered.
-In an exterior wall the gravity loads are applied to one side of the wall only, therefore the load eccentricity is even larger.
-It’s common practice to apply the vertical loads in a hunch attached to the wall, as shown in the figure below.
+In an exterior wall the gravity loads are usually applied on a haunch on one side of the wall only, therefore the load eccentricity is even larger, as shown in the figure below.

 An example of this condition occurs in warehouse buildings where a series of joists rest directly on the perimeter walls.
 Another example occurs in parking garage buildings, where a wall supports a series of double-Tee precast members.

 In addition to the gravity uniform or concentrated loads, exterior walls may be subject to the lateral out-of-plane wind pressure.
 Note that the worst case scenario occurs when the wind pressure is negative (suction), since the wind moments add up to the moments produced by the gravity loads.

 How important is the condition at the top?

 Typically the wall just rests on top of the footing and the base connection is considered pinned.
 The top condition is important in order to determine the shape of the moment diagram along the height of the wall.
 If it is a one-story building then the wall will be analyzed as a simply supported beam spanning vertically.
 On the other hand, if it’s a multistory building then the wall will be analyzed as a continuous beam, with a moment at the intermediate support.
 Most buildings have a parapet for architectural purposes.
 In this case the parapet will affect the shape of the moment diagram as well.

 ASDIP CONCRETE allows to model either one-story or two-story bearing walls.
 The image below shows schematically the effect of a parapet in the shape of the wall moment diagram.

 What are the bearing walls design options per the ACI?